 Major exports from the country include sugar, coffee, petroleum, fruits, vegetables, cardamom, and manufacturing goods.
 Major imports into the country include fuels, construction materials, grains, fertilizers, as well as mineral, chemical and plastic products.

+Family and I flew into Guatemala from Belize, to visit some the Mayan Ruins.
 The country is rich in both Spanish and native Mayan culture.
 Travelers cannot visit without seeing the Mayan Ruins!
 In 1926, the ruins of the Mayan city El Mirador were re-discovered; today, it can be accessed by a grueling five day hike through the jungle.